IAA-InvCodes/P-MILOS/README.md

 1. To specify the model atmosphere in a spectral synthesis
 2. To specify the initial model atmosphere in an inversion
-3. To store the best-fit model atmosphere resulting from the inversion of a profile stored in a .per file.
+3. To store the best-fit model atmosphere resulting from the inversion of a profile provided as a .per file.

-The format of a model atmosphere file is as follows:
+The following is an example of a model atmosphere file:

 ```
-eta_0:          14
+eta_0                :14.
-magnetic field: 1200
+magnetic field [G]   :1200.
-LOS velocity:   0
+LOS velocity [km/s]  :0.5
-Doppler width:  0.07
+Doppler width [A]    :0.07
-damping:        0.05
+damping              :0.05
-gamma:          130
+gamma [deg]          :130.
-phi:            25
+phi   [deg]          :25.
-S_0:            0.25
+S_0                  :0.25
-S_1:            0.75
+S_1                  :0.75
-v_mac:          1
+v_mac [km/s]         :1.
-filling factor: 1
+filling factor       :1
 ```
 This file is different from the equivalent SIR file because Milne-Eddington atmospheres can be described with only 11 parameters.
-The units of the parameters are: G (magnetic field strength), km/s (LOS velocity and v_mac), and degrees (inclination gamma and azimuth phi).
-The rest of parameters are unitless
+The units of the parameters are: Gauss (magnetic field strength), km/s (LOS velocity and v_mac), Angstrom (Doppler width), and degrees (inclination gamma and azimuth phi).
+The rest of parameters do not have units.

 #### Model atmospheres (.fits)

-When full data cubes are inverted, the resulting model atmospheres are stored in FITS format as 3-dimension arrays with (n_rows, n_columns, 13) elements.
-The first two dimensions give the spatial coordinate of the pixel (x,y).
+When full data cubes are inverted, the resulting model atmospheres are stored in FITS format as 3-dimension arrays with (n_x, n_y, 13) elements.
+The first two dimensions give the spatial coordinates (x,y).
 The third dimension  contains the eleven parameters of the model, plus the number of interations used by the code to find the solution and the chisqr-value of the fit.
-Therefore, the 13 elements stored in the third dimension of the file will be:
+Therefore, the 13 elements stored in the third dimension are:

   1. eta0 = line-to-continuum absorption coefficient ratio
   2. B = magnetic field strength       [Gauss]